 - Target majors, programs, and interests of Loyola University New Orleans students.
 To learn more about our degree programs, click here.

-- Include a position title as well as clear and complete job or internship description including duties and/or responsibilities
+- Include a position title as well as clear and complete job or internship description including duties and/or responsibilities.
+Please also include a location; if you allow remote workers for your position, there is an option to include that on your post.

 Remember: the more information you provide, the better a student can determine if your position piques their interest.
 We strongly encourage postings to include: